EZ-Robotics/EZ-Template/ez-template-docs/docs/swing_movements.md

 ### pid_swing_chain_backward_constant_set()
-Sets the amount that the PID will overshoot target by to maintain momentum into the next motion when using `pid_wait_quick_chain()` for backward swings.
+Sets the amount that the PID will overshoot target by to maintain momentum into the next motion.

+This only sets backward swing constants.

-`input` double, angle in degrees
+`input` angle in degrees
 <Tabs
   groupId="pid_swing_chain_backward_constant_set"
   defaultValue="proto"